mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 inhabitants both strongly allied with each other and xenophobic to outsiders.
-Shushakans continued to work tirelessly with the goal to eventually out-produce their more successful neighbors and assert their home as the rightful capital and economic centre of the subsector.
+Shushakans continued to work tirelessly with the goal to eventually out-produce their more successful neighbors and assert their home as the rightful capital and economic center of the subsector.
 Shushakan inhabitants have a contemptuous view of those from Kaasu, seeing them as less industrious and leading a charmed life to which they are undeserving.
 Their view of those from other systems is